Emotions

 Carer support

-Being a carer can bring a sense of satisfaction, but it can also be challenging and stressful.
-It is important to look after your own physical and emotional wellbeing.
 Give yourself some time out and share your concerns with somebody neutral such as a counsellor or your doctor.
-There is a wide range of support available to help you with the practical and emotional aspects of your caring role.
+There is a wide range of support available to help cancer caregivers with the practical and emotional aspects of their role.

 Tips for carers and loved ones